Our service charter

 - be courteous and respectful towards our staff and work with us to solve problems

-- ensure anything you submit to us is accompanied by all information/documents required at the time of lodgement and by the due date
+- submit all information and documents required at the time of lodgement and by the due date

 - keep accurate and complete paperwork and be able to provide copies or reference numbers if necessary.